T-Troll/alienfx-tools/Doc/alienfx-gui.md

   - "Dim lights on battery" - Dim lights if system running at battery power, decreasing energy usage.
 Returns to full brightness if AC connected (default - on).

 Interface settings:
-- "Light names on grid" - Shows/hide light name printing at grid buttons.
+- "Light names on grid" - Shows/hide light names at grid buttons.

 ## Keyboard shortcuts